-The Taskforce provides independent advice on the coordination of activities to benefit South Australia’s wildlife and habitat recovery effort, implemented by the National Parks and Wildlife Service South Australia (NPWSSA), within the Department for Environment and Water.
+The Taskforce is providing independent advice on the coordination of activities to benefit South Australia’s wildlife and habitat recovery effort, implemented by the National Parks and Wildlife Service South Australia (NPWSSA), within the Department for Environment and Water.

-The Taskforce will work to deliver a coordinated wildlife and habitat recovery approach across all levels of government and non-government organisations, to deliver the best result for South Australia’s native plant and animal recovery.
+The Taskforce has worked to deliver a coordinated wildlife and habitat recovery approach across all levels of government and non-government organisations, to deliver the best result for South Australia’s native plant and animal recovery.

-The work of the Taskforce also informs the development of the SA Wildlife and Habitat Bushfire Recovery Plan, led by NPWSSA.
+The work of the Taskforce has informed the SA Wildlife and Habitat Bushfire Recovery Framework , led by NPWSSA.

 The Taskforce will operate for 12 months.
 The aim of the Taskforce is to build capacity, knowledge and resources to ensure a legacy that benefits bushfire wildlife recovery in South Australia for the long-term.